ted-tanner/entries-backend/Readme.md

 ### Do it later

+* Accept SSL connections without reverse proxy, if no customers are really using
 * Once this is done, use it in `Token::decode()` https://github.com/rust-lang/rust/pull/112818
 * Add webauthn-rs and totp_rs
 * Update ed25519-dalek crate